drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/2_configuration.md

     protocol: "http",
     resources: [ ... ]
     services: [
-      new MyService(), // All services must be instantiated using the `new` keyword before being placed in this array ],
+      new MyService(), // <--- See here (all services must be instantiated using the `new` keyword before being placed in this array)
+    ],
   });
   ```